🧩 Autism Support & Neurodiversity-Affirming Care

 • Difficulty interpreting facial expressions or social cues

-• Repetitive behaviors or routines
+• Repetitive behaviors or strong routines

-• Challenges with emotional expression or empathy
+• Challenges with imaginative play or flexibility

 🌱 Causes & Contributing Factors